paulharter/ddlx/README.md

 Electric has since evolved into a simpler, scalable Postgres sync service https://electric-sql.com/ and no longer provides a built-in permissions system.

-This repo is work-in-progress to take the existing DDLX and rework it as a Postgres extension, particularly with an eye on using it in tandem with Electric's Postgres <> PGLite sync.
+This repo is work-in-progress (don't hold your breath) to take the existing DDLX and rework it as a Postgres extension, particularly with an eye on using it in tandem with Electric's Postgres <> PGLite sync.

 When ready DDLX will be a Postgres extension suitable for writing complex application level permissions for direct database to database partial sync.